nats-io/natscli/README.md

 ### Reference

 All of these topics are found as constants in the NATS Server source, so for example the `$JS.MSGSETS` is a constant in the nats-server source `server.JetStreamMsgSets`.
-The table below will reference these constants and likewise data structures in Server for payloads.
+The tables below will reference these constants and likewise data structures in Server for payloads.

 ### Error Handling